Getting Started with HyperPixel 4.0

 If you're not bothered about using I2C, then you're done!
 If you want to learn more, then read on!

-Using the alternate I2C interface on HyperPixel 4.0 (for advanced users)
+Using the alternate I2C interface (for advanced users)

-HyperPixel 4.0 uses literally all of the GPIO pins on the Raspberry Pi, including the standard I2C pins (BCM 2 and 3), but we've broken out pins BCM 10 and 11 as well as 3V3 power and ground, so that you can use I2C devices at the same time as using your HyperPixel 4.0.
+HyperPixel uses literally all of the GPIO pins on the Raspberry Pi, including the standard I2C pins, but we've broken out some of the alternate I2C pins as well as 3V3 power and ground, so that you can use I2C devices at the same time as using your HyperPixel.

-You can use some jumper jerky to connect I2C devices to your HyperPixel 4.0, using the 5-pin female header on the underside of the board.
-If you're using our Pimoroni breakouts then you can solder a piece of right-angle male header on and plug them straight in, or even use one of our Breakout Garden Extender sockets and just plug them straight in.
+If your Hyperpixel doesn't have a Qw/ST connector, you can use some jumper jerky to connect I2C devices, using the 5-pin female header on the underside of the board.
+If you're using our Pimoroni breakouts then you can solder a piece of right-angle male header on and plug them straight in.

-The nifty trick to using the alternate I2C interface is to symlink i2c-3 to i2c-1 to fool any I2C devices into talking to the alternate one rather than the standard one.
-Open a terminal, and type:
+Once you know the correct interface, you can symlink it to i2c-1 to fool any I2C devices into talking to the alternate one rather than the standard one.
+Open a terminal, and type the following, substituting '13' with your own number if it's different to ours:

-Now any software libraries that use I2C should talk to i2c-3 rather than to i2c-1, meaning that you don't have to meddle with the sotware libraries themselves.
+Now any software libraries that use I2C should talk to i2c-13 rather than to i2c-1, meaning that you don't have to meddle with the sotware libraries themselves.

 If you want to undo this, you can simply delete the i2c-1 symlink file by typing in the terminal: